Excerpts from the iBook, Practice Baseball to Win

 6. No matter how the drill is going, stay on schedule.

-Download the iBook, Practice Baseball to Win
+For more tips, ideas, and videos of drills, download the iBook, Practice Baseball to Win